Kutless: Later releases (2008–present)

 In 2008, Kutless released their fifth album To Know That You're Alive.
 The album peaked at No. 64 on the Billboard 200 album chart and reached No. 1 on the Billboard Christian Albums chart.

 The band made a headline appearance at the "Ultimate Event" Christian concert at Alton Towers in the United Kingdom during May 2009.
 It was their debut UK appearance.

 In 2009, the band released another worship album, It Is Well.
 It was co-produced by Dave Lubben.
 The single "What Faith Can Do" was No. 1 for two months on the Billboard Christian songs chart and was the No. 2 overall ranked Christian song on Billboard's year end analysis.

 They toured with Casting Crowns on the spring leg of the Until The Whole World Hears Tour, and then headlined the It Is Well Tour with Chasen and The Museum.
 On the fall leg of the tour, they toured with Sidewalk Prophets and Above The Golden State.
 The band then toured on Winter Jam 2011, alongside Newsboys, David Crowder Band, RED, KJ-52, and others.

 Kutless released their seventh album Believer on February 28, 2012.
 It debuted at No. 36 on the Billboard 200 chart and debuted at No. 1 on the Billboard Christian Albums chart for the week of March 17, 2012.
 The album's first single, "Carry Me to the Cross", peaked at No. 8 on Billboard's Christian Songs chart.

-In 2012, drummer Jeffrey Gilbert left the band and was replaced by Kyle Peek, who had been the drummer for American Idol Season 7 winner David Cook's band.
+In 2012, drummer Jeff Gilbert left the band and was replaced by Kyle Peek, who had been the drummer for American Idol Season 7 winner David Cook's band.

 Kutless embarked on the first leg of the Believer Tour, partnering with Compassion International later in 2012.
 The tour went to over 20 cities across the U.S. and included Fireflight, Rhett Walker Band, Hyland, and Justin McRoberts.
 In December 2012 Kutless teamed up with Nick Hall to headline Pulse's Christmas tour, The Reason.